 - No application is needed; the deferral is reflected on the quarterly filing of Form 941, Employers Quarterly Federal Tax Return.

 - The business can use the money for other purposes.

 Disadvantages of the payroll deferral:

 - If a business does not need to defer payroll taxes, but chooses to, they may not have the funds when it’s time to pay.

 Evaluating whether to defer the employer portion of Social Security payroll taxes gives tax professionals a good opportunity to provide valuable advisory services to small business owners during this difficult time.

 For more information, please visit IRS.gov.

 Editor’s note: This article was originally published by the CPA Practice Advisor.
+It was originally published on the Tax Pro center on May 11, 2020, and was updated on June 24, 2020, to reflect the PPP Flexibility Act.
 Learn from the QuickBooks team how to track deferral payments for Social Security tax payments.